North Korea–United States relations: Later developments in 2019 and 2020

+In early 2019, a SEAL Team Six raid on North Korea failed to achieve its objective of planting a listening device that could intercept government communications after the SEALs opened fire on a civilian boat, killing 2 or 3 people.

-On September 10, 2019, Trump said he sacked National Security Adviser John Bolton as he strongly disagreed with Bolton's suggestion about applying Libyan model to North Korea.
-However, Bolton himself said he was not sacked but resigned.
+On September 10, 2019, Trump said he fired National Security Adviser John Bolton as he strongly disagreed with Bolton's suggestion about applying Libyan model to North Korea.
+However, Bolton himself said he was not fired but resigned.
 Trump selected hostage negotiator with DPRK Robert C. O'Brien as the new National Security Adviser.

 Talks in Stockholm began on 5 October 2019 between US and North Korean negotiating teams.
 After one day, the North Koreans said that talks had broken down, blaming US inflexibility.
 The US team, however, said discussions were good, and would be resumed in two weeks.
 On October 7, 2019, North Korea's chief negotiator Kim Myong Gil cautioned about a "terrible" event that might take place if the U.S. did not offer a better deal to Pyongyang.
-He said that the ball is currently in U.S.’ court to resume dialogue.
+He said that the ball is currently in U.S.' court to resume dialogue.

 In December 2019, US Ambassador to the United Nations Kelly Craft said during a meeting of the UN Security Council that was called at her request that the US was prepared to take "simultaneous steps" with North Korea to achieve peace.
 But she also warned the North Koreans against conducting further missile tests.

 In April 2020, U.S. Rewards for Justice Program offered $5 million for information leading to identify North Korean hackers threatening the United States.

 As of May 2020, North Korea has shown no indication that it is willing to unilaterally denuclearize as per U.S. intentions.

-On June 12, 2020, the two-year anniversary of the Singapore summit, the North Korean Minister of Foreign Affairs released a press statement that the Trump administration efforts in the past two years were for political achievements without returns for North Korea and "Nothing is more hypocritical than an empty promise."
+On June 12, 2020, the second anniversary of the Singapore summit, the North Korean Minister of Foreign Affairs released a press statement that the Trump administration efforts in the past two years were for political achievements without returns for North Korea and "Nothing is more hypocritical than an empty promise."
 North Korea subsequently cut communications with South Korea, demolished the four-story joint-liaison office building it shared with South Korea on June 17, and ceased efforts for diplomatic relations with the United States.

 In an article written in the Hankyoreh daily newspaper in July 2020, Moon Chung-in, Special Advisor to South Korean President Moon Jae-in, argues that the hardline approach of John Bolton and other US figures concerning North Korean disarmament will lead to eventual war, not peace.
 He believes a more effective approach towards North Korean denuclearization is for the two Koreas to work together economically until both sides depend on each other enough to be invested in each other's national security.